Health emergency cost map Nepal: Bir vs Patan vs private hospitals, and what insurance actually covers

 Before an emergency, four steps cover most Nepali families.

 1. Enrol in NHIP, even if it is imperfect.
 Rs 3,500 for a family of five is the cheapest insurance you will ever buy.
 The system has gaps and unpaid-claim backlogs, but for OPD, primary care, and many secondary admissions it is functional in most districts.
-Renew on time — the dropout rate is high specifically because people forget.
+Renew on time.
+The dropout rate is high specifically because people forget.

 2. Build an emergency fund before private insurance.
 A Rs 1,00,000 emergency fund in a savings account covers a five-day Bir admission with private cath-lab procedures, or buys you two days at a private ICU while you decide.
 Money in the bank beats coverage you cannot access at 2 am on a Saturday.
 See our emergency fund post for the size math.

 3. Buy a Rs 5–10 lakh family floater health policy if your household has predictable cash flow.
 Pick an insurer with a strong cashless network in your city.
 Read the exclusion list, not the brochure.
-Declare pre-existing conditions honestly — non-disclosure voids the entire policy at claim time.
+Declare pre-existing conditions honestly.
+Non-disclosure voids the entire policy at claim time.

 4. Add travel and rescue insurance separately when you trek or travel.
 It is not optional if you go above 4,000 metres.
 World Nomads, IMG, or operator-bundled policies through your trekking agency are the common routes.